 The Volumes step of the wizard is available if you have chosen to create a volume-level backup.

 At this step of the wizard, you must specify the backup scope — define what volumes you want to include in the backup.

-- System state data.
-To include system state data into the backup, select the Show system and hidden volumes check box at the bottom of the window.
+- Select the Show system and hidden volumes check box at the bottom of the window.
 In the Objects to backup list, select the System Reserved check box.